severalnines/docs/user-guide/postgresql/manage.rst

 Configurations
 +++++++++++++++

 Manages the configuration files of your database and HAProxy nodes.
-For PostgreSQL database, within the ``postgresql.conf`` file, some parameters contain comments that indicate ``# (change requires restart)``.
+For ``pg_hba.conf`` and within the ``postgresql.conf`` files, some parameters contain comments that indicate ``# (change requires restart)``.
 Note that ClusterControl will neither perform the reload nor restart operation after modifying the configuration file.
 One has to schedule server reload/restart operation to load the changes into the server runtime.
+If you would like to create user with automatic reload, use the `Users Management`_ instead.

 ..
 Note:: ClusterControl does not store configuration changes history so there is no versioning at the moment.
 Only one version exists at one time.
 It imports the latest configuration files every 30 minutes and overwrites it in CMON database.
 This limitation will be improved in the upcoming release where ClusterControl shall support configuration versioning with dynamic import interval.